 After Israel destroyed the unprotected Egyptian Air Force, airbase protection became a priority.
-Hardened Aircraft Shelters quickly became a standard feature of Western airbases, while the Soviet Union and its allies turned to a variety of SAMs and self-propelled anti-aircraft weapons to protect its air forces on the ground.
-Eventually, the Soviets came around to the HAS concept, but nowhere near as fast as NATO.
-On the eve of war HAS construction was still underway at nearly every Soviet airbase in East Germany and Czechoslovakia.
+Hardened Aircraft Shelters soon became a standard feature of Western airbases, while the Soviet Union and its allies turned to a new generation of SAMs and self-propelled anti-aircraft weapons to effectively protect its air forces on the ground.
+Eventually, the Soviets did come around to the HAS concept, but nowhere near as fast as NATO did.
+On the eve of war HAS construction was still underway at almost every major Soviet airbase in East Germany and Czechoslovakia.

-NATO airbase commanders accepted the reality that their bases would receive immediate, concentrated attention from Warsaw Pact air forces, and possibly from Soviet airmobile forces as well.
-Base defenses were readied, and aircraft were dispersed and spread out as much as possible.
+NATO airbase commanders accepted the reality that their bases were going to receive immediate, concentrated attention from Warsaw Pact air forces.
+Perhaps from Soviet air mobile forces as well.
+Base defenses were readied, aircraft were dispersed and spread out as much as possible.
 Pilots, staff officers, ground crew personnel and security troops alike worked, slept and ate with their cumbersome NBC gear nearby.
-It was anticipated that Pact forces would be using chemical weapons from the outset.
+It was expected that Pact forces were going to be using chemical weapons from the outset.
 The farther forward a NATO airbase was located, the more apprehensive the base commander was.

-Their Soviet and Warsaw Pact counterparts were of a similar mindset.
-The greatest unknown on the eastern side of the Inner-German Border was the accuracy and effectiveness NATO aircraft and air-delivered weapons.
-The consensus among the more senior base commanders was NATO air forces held the edge in the quality of aircraft and weapons.
+Their Soviet and Warsaw Pact counterparts were thinking along similar lines.
+The greatest unknown on the eastern side of the Inner-German Border was the accuracy and effectiveness of the new generation of NATO warplanes, and air-to-ground weapons.
+The consensus among the more senior base commanders was that NATO air forces held the edge in the quality of aircraft and weapons.
 If air superiority was lost over East Germany, round-the-clock airstrikes could be expected.
 Therefore, it was no surprise that fighter regiment and base commanders from Magdeburg to Vilnius were screaming for additional air defense assets.

-What few NATO, and most Warsaw Pact air officers recognized at the time was that the morning of 8 July would be the last morning of peace for a while.
+What very few NATO, and Warsaw Pact air officers recognized at the time was that the morning of 8 July would be the last morning of peace for a while.